busterbenson/public/Codex.md

 - Making and maintaining this document is useful and fun.
 - It's purpose is to capture my beliefs about the universe.
-- This document is incomplete and out of date.
+- This document is always incomplete and out of date.
 - Some of these beliefs will be proven wrong.
 - I’m open to changing my mind at any time about any belief by evidence, persuasion, whimsy, or chance.
 - I believe beliefs are best categorized into four types: beliefs about beliefs (metabeliefs), beliefs about perceptions (how reality seems to be), beliefs about the meaning of reality (opinions about how myself and others should approach life), and beliefs about the future (predictions about how things will be in the future).